Draw-Down & Max Draw-down

 Bitcoin Trade Equity Management

-The example illustrated below shows the difference between risking a small percentage of your trading capital in comparison to risking a higher Percentage.
-Good investment principles requires you as a not to risk more than 2% of your total equity.
+The example below shows how it's different to risk a small part of your trading money compared to risking a larger part.
+Good investing means you shouldn't risk more than 2% of all your money.

 % Risk Technique